Call for Papers

 At the national conference, researchers will have an opportunity to present their work in one of three formats: traditional research panel presentations, scholar-to-scholar sessions (poster sessions) and high-density research presentations.

-The deadline for research paper submissions to the 2016 AEJMC Conference (August 4-August 7 in Minneapolis, MN) is 11:59 p.m.
-CDT Monday, April 1, 2016.
-You can begin submitting papers to the conference site on January 15, 2016.
+The deadline for research paper submissions to the 2017 AEJMC Conference (August 9-August 12 in Chicago, IL) is 11:59 p.m.
+CDT Saturday, April 1, 2017.
 For more information on the annual conference: http://www.aejmc.org/home/events/annual-conference/

 Authors are responsible for following the guidelines for paper submissions outlined in the AEJMC Uniform Paper Call and additional MCS guidelines listed in this call.
 For questions, please contact any of the members of the research committee: Research chair – Nan Yu (email@example.com, 701-321-7300), Research associate chair – Masahiro Yamamoto (firstname.lastname@example.org, 608-785-6703), Committee member – Azmat Rasul (email@example.com, 850-524-5570), Committee member – Kalyani Chadha (firstname.lastname@example.org, 301-512-3506).